 Management Communication Minor

 Other majors offered at North Dakota State University can be greatly enhanced by a management communication minor.
-The 21-credit minor includes a 12-credit core and nine credits of communication professional specialization.
+The 21-credit minor includes a nine-credit core and 12 credits of communication professional specialization.

-Internships offer practical experience for management communication students with a cumulative grade point average of 3.0 or higher.
+Internships offer practical experience for management communication students.
 Students must propose an internship, gain approval from the departmental internship coordinator, have an on-site evaluation, and report on the internship experience.
-Internships can be taken for credit, and a student may have more than one.
-Students have interned with hospital administrators, private agencies and firms, and governmental officials, among others.
-Internships often
+Internships are taken for credit, and a student may have more than one.
+Internships often lead to jobs.

-The Department of Communication awards a number of scholarships to juniors and seniors with financial need who excel in academics and who have demonstrated career potential and commitment.
+The Department of Communication awards a number of scholarships to juniors and seniors who excel in academics and who have demonstrated career potential and commitment.
 Applications are available in March for awards in May.
 Visit the department website for information.

 NDSU has two honoraries for top students majoring in a degree program offered by the Department of Communication.
 Pi Kappa Delta is a national honor fraternity for students involved in human communication activities.
-Lambda Pi Eta is a national honorary for communication majors with high grades and achievement.
+Lambda Pi Eta is a national honorary for communication majors with high grades.

 High School Preparation

-A well-rounded high school education with some experiences in high school music, forensics, theatre, journalism, FFA and scouting often serves as good preparation for the major in management communication.
-Students with interests in science and art, business and service, and publicity and promotion will find a major in management communication very compatible.
+A well-rounded high school education with some experiences in high school music, forensics, theatre, journalism, FFA and scouting often serves as good preparation for a major in the Department of Communication.
+Students with interests in science and art, business and service, and publicity and promotion will find a major in this department very compatible.

 Faculty members in the Department of Communication are all committed teachers, researchers, scholars and practitioners.
 The faculty earned doctorates at the Universities of Indiana, Kansas, Minnesota, Nebraska, Pennsylvania, Southern California, Tennessee, Wyoming, Arizona State University, Michigan State University, Purdue University and University of Cambridge (UK).